-Why book Medellin to Pereira bus with redBus?
+Why book a Medellin a Pereira bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Medellin to Pereira.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Medellin to Pereira.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Medellin is located at 1495 m a.s.l., just 261 mi (420 kms) away from the capital Bogota.
 It is known as "The eternal spring city" or the "mountain's capital" nicknames that reflect it's attractive weather.
 It's history stars a number of indigenous tribes that lived on the region since V b.c.
 The first contact between the spaniards and the people of the Valley of Aburrá happened in 1541, although due to the lack of precious minerals and the resistance from the locals, the area was initially abandoned.In 1616 Medellín was founded with the name of "Poblado de San Lorenzo".
 In 1826, Medellín was named as capital of the Antioquia department by the National Congress.
 Modern day Medellín is a prosperous city in constant industrial and social development.